Langenfeld-Berghausen station

 Langenfeld-Berghausen station is located in the city of Langenfeld in the German state of North Rhine-Westphalia.
 It is on the Cologne–Duisburg line and is classified by Deutsche Bahn as a category 5 station.
-It is served by Rhine-Ruhr S-Bahn lines S 6 every 20 minutes and by a few services of S 68 in the peak hour.
+It is served by Rhine-Ruhr S-Bahn line S6 every 20 minutes, and by a few services of line S68 in the peak hour.

 Services

 Currently, the station is served by two S-Bahn lines and two bus routes: 777 (operated by Rheinbahn and Bahnen der Stadt Monheim) and 787 (operated by Rheinbahn and Kreisverkehrsgesellschaft Mettmann).